radicle-dev/radicle.xyz/_guides/protocol.md

 ### Seeding Repositories

-Users configure nodes with a *seeding policy* which specifies the list of repositories they are interested in seeding, in addition to retention rules.
-This means that nodes aren't just seeding random repositories, users have an active role in deciding which repositories should be stored on their device.
+Whenever a user clones, initializes, or opts to seed a repository, their node's seeding policy is changed to reflect their choices.
+This policy establishes the repositories they are interested in and sets the rules for data retention, and synchronization, allowing users to have direct control over which repositories are kept on their device and offered to the network.

 The typical end-user may choose to only seed the repositories they are actively collaborating on.
 However, more dedicated users may opt to run an always-on